uheerme/looset-landing/index.md

 - template: 2-column-text
   block: two-column-1
   col_2:
-    content: This is possible by a simple <strong>static analyzer</strong> that identify
+    content: This is possible by a simple <strong>static analyzer</strong> that identifies
       <strong>Code Blocks</strong> and an identifier, what in most cases are functions
       and its name.
-The basic analyzer rely in the fact that developers split Code Blocks by <strong>blank lines</strong> and use appropriate <strong>indentation</strong>.
+The basic analyzer relies on the fact that developers split Code Blocks by <strong>blank lines</strong> and use appropriate <strong>indentation</strong>.
-      It works with <strong>any language</strong>, this is why it's perfect to be used in projects that mix HTML, CSS, Javascript, C#, Java, Clojure, Go, Rust, Bash, R, Ruby, Swifty, SQL, Kotlin, Lua, Scala, VBA, Python, Haskell, Cobol, Lolcode, etc.
+      Looset works with <strong>any language</strong>.
+This is why it's perfect to be used in projects that mix HTML, CSS, Javascript, C#, Java, Clojure, Go, Rust, Bash, R, Ruby, Swifty, SQL, Kotlin, Lua, Scala, VBA, Python, Haskell, Cobol, Lolcode, etc.